ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 ## Networking
 {: #shared_vcd-ops-guide-networking}

-Every VMware Shared virtual data center comes configured with one edge gateway with five public IP addresses and one private IBM Services network IP address.
+Every {{site.data.keyword.vm-shared}} virtual data center comes configured with one edge gateway with five public IP addresses and one private IBM Services network IP address.
 You can open an {{site.data.keyword.cloud_notm}} Support ticket to request five more public IP addresses or an entire subnet for your virtual data center.

 Include the following details in your support ticket:
 * Virtual data center region and location